aarmey/CV/Meyer_CV.md

 # Teaching Experience

-_Instructor_, Machine Learning & Data-Driven Modeling in Bioengineering \hfill 2018
+_Instructor_, Machine Learning & Data-Driven Modeling in Bioengineering \hfill 2018 – Present
 UCLA, Department of Bioengineering

 - Designed project-based course tailored to the background of students in the program

+_Guest Speaker_, Introduction to Bioengineering \hfill 2017 – Present
+UCLA, Department of Bioengineering

+- Guest speaker to discuss research program and opportunities in bioengineering

 _Faculty of the Citizen Science Program_ \hfill July 2015 – January 2016
 Bard College, Citizen Science Program, Annandale-on-Hudson, NY